LobsDICE: Offline Learning from Observation via Stationary Distribution Correction Estimation: Preliminaries

 \textit{Imitation learning} (IL) aims to mimic the expert policy from its state-action demonstrations.
 IL can be naturally formulated as a distribution matching problem that minimizes the divergence between \emph{state-action} stationary distributions induced by the expert and the target policy~\citep{ho2016gail,ke2020generalil}.
 For example, one can consider minimizing KL-divergence~\citep{kostrikov2020valuedice}:

-However, the standard IL requires action labels in the expert demonstrations, which may be a too strong requirement for various practical situations. \textit{Imitation learning from observation} (IfO) relaxes the requirement on action labels, and aims to imitate the expert's behavior only from the state observations.
-Since the expert's action information is missing in the demonstrations, the distribution matching for state-action stationary distribution is no longer readily available.
-Therefore, IfO is reformulated as another distribution matching problem that minimizes the divergence between \emph{state-transition} stationary distributions induced by the expert and the target policy~\citep{yang2019iddm,torabi2018gaifo,ZhuEtal2020opolo}:
+However, the standard IL requires action labels in the expert demonstrations, which may be a too strong requirement for various practical situations. \textit{Learning from observation} (LfO) relaxes the requirement on action labels, and aims to imitate the expert's behavior only from the state observations.
+Since the expert's action information is missing in the demonstrations, the distribution matching for state-action stationary distribution is no longer readily applicable.
+Therefore, LfO is reformulated as another distribution matching problem that minimizes the divergence between \emph{state-transition} stationary distributions induced by the expert and the target policy~\citep{yang2019iddm,torabi2018gaifo,ZhuEtal2020opolo}\footnote{See Appendix~\ref{app:why_ss_matching} for a discussion of why $\bar d^\pi(s,s')$-matching is preferable to $\bar d^\pi(s)$-matching.}:

-Still, optimizing Eq.~\eqref{eq:kl_divergence_state_transition} in a purely offline manner is challenging since naively estimating the expectation requires knowledge of $T(\cdot | s, a)$ for the out-of-distribution action $a \sim \pi(s)$ by the target policy, which is inaccessible in the offline IfO setting; see Section 9.8 in \citep{ZhuEtal2020opolo} for more discussions.
-OPOLO, an off-policy IfO algorithm, mitigates this challenge by minimizing the following \emph{upper bound} of the divergence $\KL(\bar d^\pi(s,s') \| \bar d^E(s,s'))$~\citep{ZhuEtal2020opolo}:
+Still, optimizing Eq.~\eqref{eq:kl_divergence_state_transition} in a purely offline manner is challenging since naively estimating the expectation would require the knowledge of $T(\cdot | s, a)$ for the OOD action $a \sim \pi(s)$ by the target policy, which is inaccessible in the offline LfO setting; see Section 9.8 in \citep{ZhuEtal2020opolo} for more discussions.
+OPOLO~\citep{ZhuEtal2020opolo}, an off-policy LfO algorithm, mitigates this challenge by minimizing the following \emph{upper bound} of the divergence $\KL(\bar d^\pi(s,s') \| \bar d^E(s,s'))$:

 and applying DualDICE trick~\citep{nachum2019dualdice} to the RHS of \eqref{eq:opolo_upper_bound}.
 The upper bound gap is given by the inverse dynamics disagreement between the target policy and the imperfect demonstrator: